NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild Card

 Yet the Vikings, masters of inconsistency all season long, will struggle against a Bears team still playing for something, much like they did in Week 11 when Kirk Cousins threw two interceptions and the Vikings mustered just 22 rushing yards against the Bears' stingy defense.

-With the Bears knocking off the Vikings, the Seahawks will clinch the No. 5 seed and will likely beat the Cardinals anyway, but it also opens the door for the Eagles to sneak into the postseason.
+With the Bears knocking off the Vikings, the Seahawks will clinch the No. 5 seed and will likely beat the Arizona Cardinals anyway, but it also opens the door for the Eagles to sneak into the postseason.

 Nick Foles will keep the magic going against the Redskins, and the Eagles will be back playing January football while the Vikings scratch their heads wondering what went wrong.